How to Fix Your Six Figure Problem, Your Sales Metrics

 Until you address your fundamental problem, the fact that your sales people are meeting with and nurturing sales leads that are of poor quality with little to no chance of closing, you will not improve your sales results.
 As a friend once told me “you can’t polish a turd.”
 You can’t keep stuffing unqualified leads into your sales funnel and expect shiny qualified job orders to come out the bottom of your sales funnel ready to close.
 This behavior is what is costing staffing firms so much money and frustrates the heck out of recruiters and drives employee turnover.

 So what is the answer?
-You have STOP managing your pipeline and START training your sales reps how to generate QUALIFIED LEADS.
+You have STOP managing "closest to the money job orders" and START training your sales reps how to generate QUALIFIED LEADS.
 THIS IS THE ONLY ANSWER.

 Just look at the top performers in your company.
 From my experience top performers actually don’t go on the most meetings or have the highest activity levels.
 Why?
 Because they spend most of their time disqualifying leads who are a poor fit.
 Top performers don’t see the value in going out on 15 sales calls each week because they simply don’t want to waste their time.
 Instead they would rather spend their time qualifying leads and making sure their prospecting and lead nurturing efforts are focused on the right leads.
 Unfortunately your top performers only make up the top 20% of your reps which means 80% of your sales team doesn’t understand this.
 They need to be trained!